Schedule

 • for primary sources: at least three long sources (say, magazine articles) or six short sources (news reports)

-• three secondary sources (books or articles by historians on your topic).
+• three secondary sources (book chapters or articles by historians on your topic).
 You can also include encyclopedia articles from our reference databases for background.
 You will need more than this for your research paper!

 • Upload by Thursday night midnight to Moodle.